Syncronos Design Inc.

 Syncronos Design promotes the use of appropriate technology and sustainable design in our built environment.
 We emphasize the balancing of materials and user requirements with environmental considerations.

 Our main emphasis is currently on education about sustainable living and energy efficiency.
-Our Building With Awareness web site, DVD video, and book on green building is part of this venture.
+Our Building With Awareness web site, video, and book on green building is part of this venture.

 The company was founded by Ted Owens and Rick Perkins – childhood friends from Junior High School.
 They shared a common interest in motorless flight – sailplanes, hang gliders, paragliders, and radio control sailplanes.
 If something could be powered by human power, wind, or solar heat, they would be drawn to it.
 Their interest in alternative design solutions to common problems helped to form the company.